OpenLiberty/devfile-stack-samples/jpa/README.md

 Navigate to Operators > Installed Operators > PostgreSQL Operator by Dev4Ddevs.com
 - Click on the 'Database Database' tab
 - Click on the 'Create Database' button
+- Change the value in the Database Name field to 'sampledatabase'
 - Change the value in the Database User field to 'sampleuser'
 - Change the value in the Database Password field to 'samplepwd'
 - Click on the 'Create' button at bottom of page